Majapahit: Military

 Military forces in various parts of Southeast Asia were lightly armored.
 As was common in Southeast Asia, most of the Javanese forces were composed of temporarily conscripted commoners (levy) led by the warrior and noble castes.
 The "peasant army" was usually bare-chested wearing a sarung, armed with spear, short sword, or bow and arrows.
 The richer (higher rank) soldiers wore armor called kawaca.
 Irawan Djoko Nugroho argues that it may be shaped like a long tube and was made of cast copper.
-In contrast, the common infantry wore a scale armor called siping-siping.
+In contrast, the regular infantry (professional soldiers, not the levy) wore a scale armor called siping-siping.
+There is also a kind of steel helmet called rukuh.
 Other kinds of armor used in Majapahit-era Java was waju rante (chain mail armor) and karambalangan (a layer of metal worn in front of the chest).
 In Kidung Sunda canto 2 stanza 85 it is explained that the mantris (ministers or officers) of Gajah Mada wore armor in the form of chain mail or breastplate with gold decoration and dressed in yellow attire, while Kidung Sundayana canto 1 stanza 95 mentioned that Gajah Mada wore golden embossed karambalangan, armed with gold-layered spear, and with a shield full of diamond decoration.

-Majapahit also pioneered the use of firearm in the archipelago.
-Even though the knowledge of making gunpowder-based weapons has been known after the failed Mongol invasion of Java, and the predecessor of firearms, the pole gun (bedil tombak) was recorded as being used by the Javanese for marriage ceremony in 1413, the knowledge of making "true" firearms came much later, after the middle of the 15th century.
+Majapahit also pioneered the use of firearms in the archipelago.
+Even though the knowledge of making gunpowder-based weapons has been known after the failed Mongol invasion of Java, and the predecessor of firearms, the pole gun (bedil tombak) was recorded by Ma Huan in his Yingya Shenlan as being used by the Javanese for marriage ceremony in 1413, the knowledge of making "true" firearms came much later, after the middle of the 15th century.
 It was brought by the Islamic nations of West Asia, most probably the Arabs.
 The precise year of introduction is unknown, but it may be safely concluded to be no earlier than 1460.